AnaVaz-NOAA/SEFSC-SFD-SAF-Poor-Recruitment/ecosystem_report/Ecosystem_report.md

   including the Gulf of Mexico (Nelson and Manooch III 1982).
 They occur across a wide range of depths along the continental shelf and shelf break, and are typically found in depths of 50-100m (Manooch III et al. 1998).
-IBenthic juveniles are found over shell hash and sand substrates (evidence is all from the Gulf of Mexico), while adults are associated with hard-bottom structures.
+Benthic juveniles are found over shell hash and sand substrates (evidence is all from the Gulf of Mexico), while adults are associated with hard-bottom structures.